M.anifest: Career

-In his time in the Twin Cities, M.anifest learnt the nitty-gritty bits of becoming an independent musician.
+In his time in the Twin Cities, M.anifest learned the nitty-gritty bits of becoming an independent musician.
 He lent his voice to a Pepsi jingle that played nationally on U.S radio, which earned him royalties to produce and release his first solo album, Manifestations, in 2007.
 That album earned him the "Songwriter of the Year" honors in the City Pages as well as top five albums of the year recognition in the Star Tribune.
 In 2009 he released a free album, The Birds and the Beats, to raise awareness and funds for the work of a non-profit, Young Entrepreneurs Africa.

 In 2010, M.anifest linked up with Africa Express and toured France and Spain with them.
-He caught the attention of Africa Express co-founder Damon Albarn who thereafter invited M.anifest to be a collaborator on Rocket Juice & the Moon the following year.
+He caught the attention of Africa Express co-founder Damon Albarn, who thereafter invited M.anifest to be a collaborator on Rocket Juice & the Moon the following year.
 In September 2012, M.anifest joined the Africa Express train touring the United Kingdom.
 He wrote for The Huffington Post about these experiences.

-He released his sophomore album Immigrant Chronicles: Coming to America in September 2011, which included the singles "Suffer", "Asa" and "Blue (Chale What Dey Happen)".
-It marked a decade of his life in the U.S. and the beginning of his transition back to Ghana.
-In 2012, M.anifest began making major inroads in Africa performing on The Big Brother Africa stage as well at the Channel O Music Video Awards in South Africa.
+In September 2011, he released his sophomore album Immigrant Chronicles: Coming to America, which included the singles "Suffer", "Asa" and "Blue (Chale What Dey Happen)".
+It marked a decade of his life in the United States, and the beginning of his transition back to Ghana.
+In 2012, M.anifest began making major inroads in Africa, performing on the Big Brother Africa stage as well at the Channel O Music Video Awards in South Africa.
 The video for his single "Makaa Maka" also got him nominated for Most Gifted Hip-Hop Video at the 2012 Channel O Music Awards and won him Best Hip-Hop Video at the locally-held 4Syte Music Video Awards.